 PHP has been monitoring the non-clearcut condition in these watersheds for several years.
-See Indicator 3.2 for current condition of St. Mary's and Margaree watersheds.
+See Indicator 3.2 on page 24 for current condition of St. Mary's and Margaree watersheds.
 Since 2008, these two watersheds have maintained minimum 80% non-clearcut condition.
-Additionally, PHP has not yet identified areas on the land base that will be established as an FSC defined plantation (up to 10% of the total forest lands), therefore, all forest areas are currently being managed for restoration and/or maintenance of existing Acadian forest characteristics.
+Additionally, PHP has not yet identified areas on the land base that will be established as an FSC defined plantation (up to 10% of the total forest lands), therefore, all forest areas are

+currently being managed for restoration and/or maintenance of existing Acadian forest characteristics.

+SUPPORTING DOCUMENTS/REFERENCES

 The Forest Manager